-1. the final area of review based on modeling, using data obtained during logging and testing of the well and subsurface formations as required by §3619.A.2, 3, 4, 6, 7, and 10;
+1. the final area of review based on modeling, using data obtained during logging and testing of the well and subsurface formations as required by §619.A.2, 3, 4, 6, 7, and 10;

-2. any relevant updates-based on data obtained during logging and testing of the well and subsurface formations as required by §3619.A.3, 4, 6, 7, and 10-to the information on the geologic structure and hydrogeologic properties of the proposed storage site and overlying formations, submitted to satisfy the requirements of §3607.C.1.b;
+2. any relevant updates-based on data obtained during logging and testing of the well and subsurface formations as required by §619.A.3, 4, 6, 7, and 10-to the information on the geologic structure and hydrogeologic properties of the proposed storage site and overlying formations, submitted to satisfy the requirements of §607.C.1.b;

-3. information on the compatibility of the carbon dioxide stream:

-a. with fluids in the injection zone(s);
+- 3. information on the compatibility of the carbon dioxide stream: - a. with fluids in the injection zone(s);

-b. with minerals in both the injection and the confining zone(s), based on the results of the formation testing program; and c. with the materials used to construct the well;
+b. with minerals in both the injection and the confining zone(s), based on the results of the formation testing program; and

-4. the results of the formation testing program required at §3607.C.2.g;

-5. final injection well construction procedures that meet the requirements of §3617.A;

-6. the status of corrective action on wells in the area of review;

-7. all available logging and testing program data on the well required by §3617.B;

-8. a demonstration of mechanical integrity pursuant to \$3627;
+- c. with the materials used to construct the well; - 4. the results of the formation testing program required at §607.C.2.g; - 5. final injection well construction procedures that meet the requirements of §617.A; - 6. the status of corrective action on wells in the area of review; - 7. all available logging and testing program data on the well required by §617.B; - 8. a demonstration of mechanical integrity pursuant to §627;

-9. any updates to the proposed area of review and corrective action plan, testing and monitoring plan, injection well plugging plan, post-injection site care and site closure plan, or the emergency and remedial response plan submitted under §3623, that are necessary to address new information collected during logging and testing of the well and the formation as required by §3617.B, and any updates to the alternative post-injection site care timeframe demonstration submitted under §3633, that are necessary to address new information collected during the logging and testing of the well and the formation as required by \$3617.B, and any updates to the alternative post-injection site care timeframe demonstration submitted under §3633, that are necessary to address new information collected during the logging and testing of the well and the formation as required by; and
+9. any updates to the proposed area of review and corrective action plan, testing and monitoring plan, injection well plugging plan, post-injection site care and site closure plan, or the emergency and remedial response plan submitted under §623, that are necessary to address new information collected during logging and testing of the well and the formation as required by§617.B, and any updates to the alternative post-injection site care timeframe demonstration submitted under §633, that are necessary to address new information collected during the logging and testing of the well and the formation submitted under §633, that are necessary to address new information collected during the logging and testing of the well and the formation as required by; and

-10. any additional information requested by the commissioner.
+10. Any additional information requested by the commissioner.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 30:4 et seq., 30:22 et seq., and 30:1101 et seq.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:72 (January 2021).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Injection and Mining Division, LR 46: Department of Natural Resources - Office of Conservation.

-§3621.
+§621.
 Operations